tendermint/tendermint/UPGRADING.md

 This release is compatible with previous blockchains, however the new ABCI Events mechanism may create some complexity for nodes wishing to continue operation with v0.32 from a previous version.
+There are some minor breaking changes to the RPC.

+### Config Changes

+If you have `db_backend` set to `leveldb` in your config file, please change it to `goleveldb` or `cleveldb`.

+### RPC Changes

+The default listen address for the RPC is now `127.0.0.1`.
+If you want to expose it publicly, you have to explicitly configure it.
+Note exposing the RPC to the public internet may not be safe - endpoints which return a lot of data may enable resource exhaustion attacks on your node, causing the process to crash.

+Any consumers of `/block_results` need to be mindful of the change in all field names from CamelCase to Snake case, eg. `results.DeliverTx` is now `results.deliver_tx`.
+This is a fix, but it's breaking.

 ### ABCI Changes